 Arrays are a simple and intuitive data structure.
 We use them when we have a list of sequential items and want to iterate over the items one-by-one or access them by index.
 These items are also stored contiguously in memory.
 We use sequential integer indexes to access items arrays that operate in constant O(1) time.

 We will typically assume we're using a dynamic array unless specified otherwise.
-A dynamic array means that it can change size during the lifetime of your program - you can continue to add items and let the list grow to an arbitrary size.
-In an upcoming section, we'll compare dynamic arrays to static arrays where the size must be set when the array is declared.
+A dynamic array means that it can change size during the lifetime of your program — you can continue to add items and let the list grow to an arbitrary size.
+In an upcoming section, we'll compare dynamic arrays to static arrays where the size must be set when the array is created.